Mansitoh/Minecraft-DataRegistry-Packet-Generator/README.md

 git clone https://github.com/Mansitoh/Minecraft-DataRegistry-Packet-Generator.git
 ```

-## Alternatively, you can simply download the registry packet you need.😁<br>The packets are uncompressed, they already have their length and packet ID.
+## Alternatively, you can simply download the registry packet you need.😁,<br>They are in the `registries/<version>/created-packets` folder.<br>The packets are uncompressed, they already have their length and packet ID.
 You just need to extract the bytearray from the file and use it in your code